AlexChenIC/cva6-roadmap-dev/README.md

 - `site/` is the screen that displays the timetable.
 - Pull requests are the control gate.

-This is a good fit for an open-source organization because partners can propose changes openly, while OpenHW maintainers still decide what becomes official.

 ## What Partners Usually Edit

 Most updates should touch one Markdown file under `roadmap-source/input/`: